bahmanm/stockman-d/README.md

 # v3.0 #
 1. Read a CSV file into memory which contains product inventory.
 2. Read a CSV file into memory which contain sales invoice lines.
-  3. Check if the product of each line has enough inventory.
+  3. Check if the product referenced on each line has enough inventory.
-  4. If no, do not impor the invoice the line belongs to (not just the line).
+    4. If no, do not import the invoice the line belongs to (not just the line).
     5. If yes, import the invoice line and update the inventory of the product accordingly.
   6. It is important to process the lines in the order they appear in the CSV.
 7. Print a list of invoices listing the problematic line(s) for each invoice.